Autumn Equinox, Fused Vertebra & Balance

 by Amy Martin

 Autumn Equinox, a day for balance.
-In the human body, 20 to 30% of your balance comes from the exquisite pivot of the C1 Atlas vertebra that holds up your head in relation to the C2 Axis vertebra upon which it rotates.
+In the human body, 20 to 30% of your balance comes from the exquisite pivot of the C1, or Atlas, cervical vertebra that holds up your skull upon the C2, or Axis, cervical vertebra.

-This allows your head to turn and look over your shoulder.
+This pivotal rotation allows your head to turn and look over your shoulder.
 It maintains your interactions with the world in a gyroscopic way by constantly adjusting to keep your visual world level and in balance.
+See that motion in the very short video below.

-Over the next hour, I became aware of how active my entire neck became as I walked.
+Over the next hour while hiking, I became aware of how active my entire neck became as I walked.
 It moved side to side like a hypnotized cobra.
+My lower cervical vertebrae were picking up the balance slack, doing what C 1 and 2 could no longer do.
+I didn’t do that consciously.
+The body’s innate intelligence did that on its own.

-Before the broken neck operation, the lead surgeon and his team explained they were going to bolt my shattered C2 like sandwich meat between C1 and C3.
-The fixed forward perspective from the accident was going to be permanent.
+Before the cervical fusion operation, the lead surgeon and his medical residents came into my hospital room.
+The doctor explained they were going to bolt the shattered remnants of my C2 like sandwich meat between C1 and C3.
+Because the C1 and C2 would no longer pivot, I’d never be able to turn my head or look up or down again.

 I wanted to cry, but I was too glad to still be alive.
-The assistant surgeon lingered in my hospital room and said: “Look, I know it sounds bad.
+A shattered C2, called a Hangman’s Fracture, kills 70% of those who incur it.
+The rest are paralyzed.
+Only 2% like me walk away.
+After the surgeon left, one of the residents lingered in my hospital room and said, “Look, I know it sounds bad.
 But your other vertebra can learn.
 The human body is amazing.”

 And he was right.
 On this day when the Earth spinning on its tilted axis finds a moment of balance, I am celebrating the process with it, knowing that we all seek in one way or another the balance I crave.